lydtechconsulting/kafkajs-consume-and-produce/README.md

 npm run test:integration
 ```

 The integration tests use Testcontainers to spin up Kafka, Zookeeper and Postgres in Docker containers.
-The application then integrates with these for the end to end tests.
+The application then integrates with these for the end to end tests, with the test using the application's REST API and sending and receiving events via Kafka.

 ## Run Application